Hili Archaeological Park

 Hili Archaeological Park (حَدِيْقَة آثَار ٱلْهِيْلِي) is the location of a Bronze Age site in Al Ain, Emirate of Abu Dhabi, the United Arab Emirates.

 Description and history

-Hili is the largest Bronze Age site in the UAE and dates from the 3rd millennium BCE.
+Hili is the largest Bronze Age site in the UAE and dates from the 3rd millennium BC.
 Other remains include settlements, tombs, and a falaj dating from the Iron Age.
 Some of the site is located outside the park in a protected area.
 Finds from the site can be seen in the Al Ain National Museum in central Al Ain.
 The Hili Grand Tomb is a tower measuring 12 m in diameter that has been reconstructed.
 The tombs belong to the Umm al-Nar culture.

 In May 2019 the Abu Dhabi Department of Culture & Tourism reported that fingerprints about 3000 years old were found at Hili II.
 They apparently belonged to craftsmen who constructed a wall at the site.